 In accordance with the Student Privacy Act, students and/or parents are allowed access to student cumulative records and may obtain a copy of these files.
 These records include: admissions papers, enrollment contracts, grades, attendance records, immunization records, standardized test results, and discipline reports.
-Contact the Coordinator of Academic Affairs to access the records
+Contact the Guidance Counselor to access the records.